jules2689/trudeau/docs/2020-04-19/post_news.md

 We don't know too much about how he got those items or where exactly they came from, whether they were legitimate items or not.
 But he was traveling in an RCMP vehicle and then shortly after that, the RCMP told us that he had switched to a silver s.
 U.v.
 Chevy tracker.
 We believe that's how it played out.

+**Rosemary**:

+Thank you very much for your reporting.
+We'll keep coming to you through the day for more details.
+We'll end now our special coverage of the government's response to the COVID-19 pandemic but we'll continue to track the breaking news out of Nova Scotia.
+The suspect now in custody.
+I'm rosemary Barton.
+Michael serapio picks up our coverage on CBC news network.
+Thank you for watching.
+? [please stand by]